AdguardTeam/AdguardKnowledgeBase/01.general/09.license-key/docs.en.md

 This is how you can manage your AdGuard licenses and subscriptions.

 #### Renew or upgrade
-You can renew your key for another year, switch to lifetime protection, or upgrading to the family package (thus adding more devices to it).
+You can renew your key for another year, switch to a lifetime protection, or upgrading to the family package (thus adding more devices to it).

 #### Unbind from the device